peaceiris/fromxt.github.io/content/post/gopher101.md

 According to the RFC, gopher was designed as a client-server protocol running over TCP/IP.
 Much lighter than HTTP and HTML, gopher provided essentially two options: menus and documents, both of which were accessed through port 70.
 The system was initially text-based, though basic image serving ability came later.
 There was no decorative markup for menu pages, which all looked basically (and boringly) the same; on the other hand, gopher was quick and consistent.

-The Floodgap Systems master gopher contains many help files to assist you.https://gopher.floodgap.com/gopher/gw?
+The Floodgap Systems master gopher contains many help files to assist you.https://gopher.floodgap.com/gopher/gw

-This is a good overview site: https://gopher.zone/ - but is more targeted in publishing on gopher.
+There's a good overview site: https://gopher.zone/ - but is more targeted in publishing on gopher.

 Just gopher clients are listed on https://txtn.ws and there on the page are three articles linked on why gopher is relevant.

+# Reference

 1. https://www.minnpost.com/business/2016/08/rise-and-fall-gopher-protocol/